fatmcgav/fatmcgav-netapp/README.markdown

 Once you have downloaded and extracted the SDK, the following files need to be copied onto your Puppet Master:
 ../lib/ruby/NetApp > fatmcgav-netapp/lib/puppet/util/network_device/netapp/

+Once the files have been copied into place on your Puppet Master, a minor edit is required in NaServer.rb:
+Replace the line: *require 'NaElement'* with *require File.dirname(__FILE__) + "/NaElement"*.

 ## Usage

 TBC